trap-representation/Zero-out-the-bits/docs/aspcon_1/aspcon_1.md

 ]

 It has nothing to do with the "system".
-Modifying a `const`-qualified object is modified in any way, the behavior is undefined.
+If a `const`-qualified object is modified in any way, the behavior is undefined.

 ![15.png](15.png)